vs26625/Student2/_posts/2023-08-15-Tools_Plans_Sample.md

 toc: true
 comments: false
 layout: post
-title: Daily Plan Sample
+title: Daily Plan
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: What I learned on the first week of class!
 type: plans
 courses: { compsci: {week: 0} }
 ---

-### PBL Unit 1 / Week 0
+### Plan for Unit 1 / Week 0
-Learning outcome.
-Installing Tools and showing usage of VSCode.
+Overall: Installed Tools and leanred usage of VSCode
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Wednesday - Pick pair share partner (Soni and Nora), Spend some time talking and getting to know each other (freeform picture), create with Computer Science experience and goals.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+- Thursday - Setup Tools on laptop (WSL)
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Continue setting up tools on WSL, create github account, create student and teacher repository.